 The holistic AOC in Creative Writing encourages students to explore aesthetics and methods across and between disciplines and genres.

-In addition to instruction in the craft of writing and the history of literature, coursework in Creative Writing emphasizes developing skills—like empathy, respect for other points of view, and critical thought—necessary to sustain creative livelihoods after graduation: whether that involves teaching, professional writing, using writing to inform or enrich a corresponding career, or—like Marianne Moore, William Carlos Williams, T.S.
+In addition to instruction in the craft of writing and the history of literary art, coursework in Creative Writing develops core skills—like empathy, respect for other points of view, and critical thought—necessary to sustain creative livelihoods after graduation: whether that involves teaching, professional writing, using writing to inform or enrich a corresponding career, or—like Marianne Moore, William Carlos Williams, T.S.
 Eliot, Ted Kooser, and Michael Cunningham—writing and publishing books alongside a “day job.”